TheSheepfolder/WiimoteThing/README.md

 ### Connect Your Wiimote

-1. Start up WiitarThing, then hit the Sync button in the top-left.
+1. Start up WiimoteThing, then hit the Sync button in the top-left.
 2. Sync your wiimote by pressing either the red sync button underneath the battery cover, or both 1+2 at the same time.
    - Be patient during this step, it may take a few tries.
 3. Once your wiimote is synced, close the Sync menu, then hit the Connect button on the entry that appears on the left side of the main menu.